tringuyen128/just-tech-news/README.md

 ## Questions

-If you have any questions about the repository, contact me directly at i.petrovicova@gmail.com.
-You can find more of my work at https://github.com/tringuyen128
+If you have any questions about the repository, contact me and find more of my work at https://github.com/tringuyen128